-The INC grade will automatically convert from INC to FIN at the end of the 10th week of the semester immediately following the one in which the grade was given unless the student has completed the coursework or has been granted an extension.
+The INC grade will automatically convert from INC to FIN (Failing from Incomplete) at the end of the 10th week of the semester immediately following the one in which the grade was given unless the student has completed the coursework or has been granted an extension.
 An FIN grade counts as a failure and will impact the GPA.